Published December 19, 2023 • Updated November 10, 2025

 - Forms a dry barrier that deters ants, roaches and fleas.

-Non-chemical, mechanical action that pests can’t resist
+- Delivers non-chemical, mechanical action that pests can’t resist.

 Note for gardeners: